sarahliz24/Who-said-it/README.md

 * Early development WAVE testing highlighted a contast issue between the text and the background (i.e. contrast difference too low).
 To solve this without significantly changing the visual look of the game the background of the text boxes was changed have a background colour that matched the background image, and was set to an opacity of 0.9.
 This allowed the background image to still be visible but provided enough background contrast with the text to achieve a high contrast rating on further WAVE testing.

-### Browser Compatibility Testing
+## Browser Compatibility Testing

-The site was successfully tested (i.e. no issues identified) on the following broswers to ensure intended functionality:
+The site was successfully tested (i.e. no errors identified) on the following broswers to ensure intended functionality:

 * Mozilla Firefox Version 109.0 (64-bit)
 * Google Chrome Version 109.0.5414.120 (Official Build) (64-bit)
 * Microsoft Edge Version 109.0.1518.70 (Official build) (64-bit)

+* Chrome and Edge both return one console warning - Error with Permissions-Policy header: Origin trial controlled feature not enabled: 'interest-cohort'.
+This is related to git hub adding a header-set to all pages and can be ignored  <a href="https://github.blog/changelog/2021-04-27-github-pages-permissions-policy-interest-cohort-header-added-to-all-pages-sites/" target="_blank">Git Hub Blog</a>
+* Firefox returns one console warning - "downloadable font: gasp: Changed the version number to 1 (font-family: "Antic" style:normal weight:400 stretch:100 src index:0)".
+This does not affect site functionality.

-### Device Testing
+## Device Testing

 Manual testing was performed successfully (i.e. no issues identified) using the following devices: